First principles study of the vibronic coupling in positively charged C$_{60}^+$: Discussion

 \section{Discussion}

+To fully reveal the molecular nature of C$_{60}^+$, non-adiabatic dynamical Jahn-Teller effect is crucial.
+The most straightforward way would be exact diagonalizing the molecular Hamiltonian, which fully quantizes both nuclear and electronic coordinates, nevertheless, it is not practical.
+To partly overcome this difficulty, combining Jahn-Teller model Hamiltonian (\ref{Eq:H}) with accurate enough vibronic coupling parameters is indispensable to derive low-energy states.
-The vibronic coupling parameters have been derived by using DFT calculations with LDA \cite{Manini2001, Ramanantoanina2013} and B3LYP \cite{Saito2002} functionals.
-As discussed in Sec. \ref{Sec:H}, the model Hamiltonian is described by the couplings to the one vibronic coupling parameter for each of the $a_g$ and $g_g$ mode, and two parameters for each of the $h_g$ mode.

-Both $V_{1h}$ and $V_{2h}$ have been derived by N. Manini\cite{Manini2001} and H. Ramanantoanina\cite{Ramanantoanina2013}, while they have not in Ref. \onlinecite{Saito2002}.
-H. Ramanantoanina\cite{Ramanantoanina2013} shows that the derived coupling parameters obtained from the gradient of HOMO level and from adiabatic potential energy surface agree well with each other, which has been also seen in C$_{60}^-$ \cite{Iwahara2010, Janssen2010}.

-Thus, the orbital vibronic coupling parameters derived from C$_{60}$ are close to the coupling parameters derived based on the definition.
+Vibronic coupling parameters of C$_{60}^+$ have been derived by using DFT calculations with LDA \cite{Manini2001, Ramanantoanina2013} and B3LYP \cite{Saito2002} functionals.
+As discussed in Sec. \ref{Sec:H}, model Hamiltonian is described by one vibronic coupling parameter for each $a_g$ and $g_g$ mode, and two parameters for each $h_g$ mode.
+Both parameters for the $h_g$ modes, $V_{1h}$ and $V_{2h}$, have been derived only in Ref. \cite{Manini2001} and Ref. \cite{Ramanantoanina2013}, while they have not in Ref. \cite{Saito2002}.
+Ramanantoanina {\it et al}. \cite{Ramanantoanina2013} shows that the magnitudes of derived coupling parameters obtained from the gradient of HOMO levels \cite{Manini2001} and those from adiabatic potential energy surface agree well with each other, which has been also seen in C$_{60}^-$ \cite{Iwahara2010, Janssen2010, Liu2018b}.
+Thus, the present orbital vibronic coupling parameters derived from C$_{60}$ must be close to the parameters for C$_{60}^+$ derived based on the definition.